VonHeikemen/lsp-zero.nvim/doc/md/lsp.md

 ## Configure language servers

 To pass arguments to a language server you can use the lspconfig directly.
-Just make sure you call lspconfig after the call to [.preset()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/api-reference.md#presetopts).

 ```lua
 local lsp_zero = require('lsp-zero')